 Building better credit is a marathon, not a sprint.
-However, these 10 strategies can help you build credit and make your way to a score you’ll be proud to show off.
+However, these 10 credit score hacks can help you build credit and make your way to a score you’ll be proud to show off.

 But unlike a joint account holder, the authorized user does not share any responsibility for making payments.
-That debt obligation falls solely to the primary cardholder, so it is important that you trust someone before allowing them to become an authorized user of your account.
+That debt obligation falls solely to the primary cardholder.
+Therefore, it is important that you trust someone before allowing them to become an authorized user of your account.

 On the plus side, an authorized user can help you keep a card you rarely use active, so the lender doesn’t close the account.
 It can also make it easier for someone else, such as a partner, spouse, or young adult child to make purchases using your card — which might not be accepted if their name isn’t on the account.

-Be sure to only make someone an authorized user if you trust them because you are responsible for the account and they could charge a number of high price items on your account which you would be responsible to pay.
+Be sure to only make someone an authorized user if you trust them.
+This is because you are responsible for the account and they could charge a number of high price items on your account which you would be responsible to pay.
 An authorized user’s purchases might also hurt your overall credit utilization ratio, one of the key factors in determining your FICO® score.

 If you want to become an authorized user on someone else’s card, you’ll need to get approval from the cardholder and the card issuer.
-An application can often be made over the phone or via the credit card issuer’s website.
-The card may be sent to the primary cardholder’s address, although some companies may allow an option to send it to a different address upon request.[1]
+The account owner can often make an application over the phone or via the credit card issuer’s website.
+The card issuer may send the card to the primary cardholder’s address.
+However, some companies may allow an option to send it to a different address upon request.
+[1]

-According to the 2019 Experian Consumer Credit Review the average American has four credit cards.
-You may benefit from four credit cards with different reward programs and four distinct credit limits, you also could be tempted to overspend.
-Maintaining a high credit card balance on one or all of the cards can hurt you because the more debt you carry, the more interest accrues — which can make it harder to pay down your balance and cost you more money in the long run.
+According to Experian, the average American has 3.9 credit cards as of 2023.
+[2] You may benefit from four credit cards with different reward programs and four distinct credit limits, you could also be tempted to overspend.
+Maintaining a high credit card balance on one or all of the cards can hurt you.
+This is because the more debt you carry, the more interest accrues — which can make it harder to pay down your balance and cost you more money in the long run.

 This many cards may also increase your credit utilization ratio (CUR), which can potentially hurt your credit score.
 Your credit utilization ratio is the amount you owe on multiple credit cards added up and divided by your total credit limit across all of the cards.
-Financial experts recommend keeping your CUR under 30%.
-The higher it is, the more it can negatively affect your personal credit score, and it is a factor under amounts owed that counts for 30% of your total credit score under the FICO system.
-According to FICO, FICO’s score is used by 90% of the top lenders in making lending decisions.
+Financial experts recommend keeping your CUR under 30% and ideally under 10%.
+The higher it is, the more it can negatively affect your personal credit score, and it is a factor under amounts you owe that counts for 30% of your total credit score under the FICO system.

-If that's not an option, you may want to explore repayment plans offered by your credit card issuer.
+If that's not an option, you may want to explore repayment plans offered by your credit card issuer like the one outlined below.

 Some card issuers offer creative ways to pay, such as the Pay It Plan It option from American Express.
 Under this system, you split up larger purchases over time without interest and instead pay a monthly fee.
-You can choose as many as 10 purchases of $100 or more that can be combined into a plan you access via your online account.[3]
+You can choose as many as 10 purchases of $100 or more that you can combine into a plan you access via your online account.[3]

 You need to carefully evaluate the fee and determine what the equivalent interest rate may be, if you use this option.
 Some programs have costly fees that could exceed the interest rate on the card.
 If you can’t pay off your entire credit card bill, the “repayment by purchase” strategy suggests that you make payments toward specific purchases you’ve made.
 This allows you to better understand how you are spending your money and feel more empowered because you are paying off specific purchases over a set period rather than feeling overwhelmed by a large total balance.[4]